 Dr. Futterman says, “Because of my clinical psychology background, I am often brought in to assist in witness preparation, particularly when an attorney has hit an impasse in preparing a witness.
 In most cases, the root cause of the witness’ difficulty is a manifestation of their overwhelming anxiety about testifying.
 I work with the witness on normalizing that anxiety and offer techniques to calm down.
 The problem usually resolves quickly once it is correctly diagnosed.”

 Aside from assessing potential jurors and preparing witnesses, Dr. Futterman is keenly skilled at jury selection strategies.
-Most recently, he assisted counsel with jury selection for U.S. v Kanekar, a Medicare fraud case with $85 million at stake, and Gruber v Reger, a class action securities fraud case worth about $40 million.
-Both trials concluded with favorable jury verdicts in favor of our clients – one finding our client not guilty and the other awarding tens of millions in damages.
+He assisted counsel with jury selection for Gruber v Reger, a class action securities fraud case worth about $40 million.
+The trial concluded with a favorable jury verdict in favor of our client, awarding tens of millions in damages.

 In discussing his approach to jury selection, Dr. Futterman offered the following three tips to attorneys in selecting a jury: